holochain/wind-tunnel-runner/README.md

 #### Bootloader

 > \[!Warning\]
-> Holoports seem to use GRUB and so you need to follow this section.
+> HoloPorts seem to use GRUB and so you need to follow this section.

 By default, systemd-boot is used as the bootloader.
 If your system already has GRUB installed then the NixOS installer might default to using GRUB instead of